ArkTrek/dcm2png/README.md

 This repository contains a Python script that converts DICOM (.dcm) files into PNG format.
 The script traverses through a folder and its subfolders, identifies all `.dcm` files, and converts them to `.png` files.
 All the PNG files are saved in a single output folder.

+## What are DICOM Files?

+**DICOM** (Digital Imaging and Communications in Medicine) is a standard for handling, storing, and transmitting medical images and related information.
+It is used globally in medical imaging for the interoperability of systems and devices, enabling the integration of imaging devices (such as MRI, CT, X-ray scanners) with hospitals and clinics' IT systems.

+### Key Features of DICOM:
+- **Medical Image Format**: Used for medical imaging data such as MRI, CT scans, X-rays, ultrasound, and more.
+- **Embedded Metadata**: Contains extensive metadata, such as patient information, image acquisition parameters, and hospital or clinic information.
+- **Cross-Modality Support**: Supports multiple imaging modalities like radiography, mammography, ultrasound, CT, MRI, and nuclear medicine.
+- **Interoperability**: Ensures compatibility across different medical systems and imaging devices, enabling universal interpretation and sharing of images.

+### Components of a DICOM File:
+1. **Header**: Contains metadata such as patient name, ID, modality (e.g., MRI, CT), and dimensions.
+2. **Pixel Data**: The actual image data, which can represent a single 2D image or a series of slices for 3D data.
+3. **Tags**: Labels used for metadata fields.
+Each tag is identified by a unique hexadecimal pair (e.g., `0010,0010` for the patient's name).

+### Why Convert DICOM to PNG?
+- **Visualization**: PNG is a widely used image format supported by almost all software applications, making it easier to visualize medical images outside specialized medical software.
+- **Sharing**: PNG files are lighter in size and more convenient to share with patients or non-medical professionals.
+- **Publications/Reports**: When medical images are needed for reports or publications, converting DICOM to PNG allows easy embedding into documents.

 ## Features

 - Converts DICOM files (.dcm) to PNG (.png).